prishaab87/Pima-Indians-Diabetes-Prediction/README.md

 c)  Analyze the distribution of skin thickness and blood pressure among individuals with and without diabetes.
-Are there any significant differences or patterns in skin thickness values and in the blood pressure values between the two groups?
+Are there any significant differences or patterns in skin thickness values and in blood pressure values between the two groups?

 d) Can you visualize the distribution of body mass index (BMI) for individuals with and without diabetes using a suitable plot, such as a boxplot or histogram?
 Are there any noticeable differences in BMI between the two groups?